Pukka Pies Case Study

 Download our Bespoke 'Best Practice' Manual Handling Practical Skills Course Outline by clicking the PDF to the right

-Following our onsite Manual Handling Risk & Ergonomic Assessment Consultancy our Leeds based Manual Handling Expert Alan Reed conducted in October 2013 with the (post consultancy) Manual Handling Risk Reduction written report, Pukka Pies' Health & Safety Manager commenced a factory wide Bespoke Manual Handling Training Programme with Osteopathic Solutions for the production workforce in 2015, so that Pukka Pies maintained its compliance under the Manual Handling Operations Regulations 1992.
+Following the onsite Manual Handling Risk & Ergonomic Assessment Consultancy we conducted in 2013 with the (post consultancy) Manual Handling Risk Reduction written report, Pukka Pies' Health & Safety Manager commenced a factory wide Bespoke Manual Handling Training Programme with Osteopathic Solutions for the production workforce in 2015, so that Pukka Pies maintained its compliance under the Manual Handling Operations Regulations 1992.

 Pre-programme contact from Osteopathic Solutions' Director Gareth Milner with the Pukka Pies' Health & Safety Manager, ensured the employees would get the most from the job specific training and significant reductions in manual handling related injuries would result.
 Due to the lack of space on the factory floor it was decided that a 'safe training zone' would be created away from the factory floor with a variety of factory floor loads and recreated tasks.
 This enabled the training not to get in the way of production demands and for our Manual Handling Expert Gareth Milner to get the message across in a quiet, non-distracted learning environment.